BacoFinance/pcs-prediction/README.md

 ![Hater's](https://cdn.arstechnica.net/wp-content/uploads/2019/03/reddit-games-silence.png)

 **We know about a few Reddit haters.
 We cannot rule out whether these are bots or unsuspecting would-be coders.
-The AssaEmpire Team will contact Github with the problems so that this no longer occurs.
+The AssaEmpire Team will contact Gitlab with the problems so that this no longer occurs.
 Thank you for reading and have fun :)**